front-end-intermediate/session-12-react-pirates/readme.md

 For you final project you can convert your midterm to Angular 4 using the files we have worked on.

-Be sure to add a navigation and routing as outline in session 10 notes.

 You may also create a version of the recipes list and details in React.

-* Spend some quality time with the exercises on [Built with React](http://buildwithreact.com) (do the Tutorial).

-## Reading

 ## React Project